 W3C encourages translations of W3C Recommendations; these are stable documents, their translations will have the greatest impact.
-Since September 2012, only translations of W3C Recommendations and Authorized Translations will be added to the Translations Database.
+Since September 2012, the Translations Database only refers to translations of W3C Recommendations and Authorized Translations.

 Some W3C groups may suggest additional documents to translate:

 First, search.
 Existing translations can be found by using the search facilities on this page.
 In order to avoid duplications, you must check whether the document you intend to translate has alreay been translated.
 Additionally, please, check the firstname.lastname@example.org mailing list archives for existing intention to translate that document.
 If you know about a translation that is not listed here, please write to email@example.com.

 If the URI of the document you plan to translate starts with

 http://www.w3.org/International/ the process varies a little from the